 Wall Street started the week with strong gains after the change of course by the UK Government

-The shares closed with a steep climb on Wall Street, marking the latest change of course in a market that in recent weeks has been teetering between the Profits and the losses.
+The shares closed with a steep rise on Wall Street, marking the latest change of course in a market that in recent weeks has been teetering between the Profits and the losses.

 The S&P 500 rose 2.6% on Monday, more than making up ground lost in Friday’s selloff.
 The dow jones rose 1.9% and the nasdaq 3.4 percent.
 Bank of America rose after reporting results that beat forecasts.